SmithWillSuffice/ohanga-pai/content/questions/20_peripherynations.md

 Here we are at the critical point where the critique of Vergnhanini and De&nbsp;Conti coalesces with a similar critique of MMT by friend Steve Keen.
-The MMT case is that **_imports are a real benefit, and exports are a real cost_**.
-The issue is that some post-Keynesians see this is "too simplistic".
-However, they ignore the macroeconomics point of MMT, which is based on realism about the Base Case for Analysis (no imperial despots, floating exchange rate,s fiat currency).
-Under the Base Case it is a truism that imports are real benefits and exports are rel costs.
+The MMT case is that _imports are a **real** benefit, and exports are a **real** cost_.
+The issue is that some post-Keynesians see this as "too simplistic".
+However, they ignore the macroeconomics point of MMT, which is based on realism about the Base Case for Analysis (no imperial despots, floating exchange rates, fiat currency driven by tax liabilities).
+Under the Base Case it is a truism that imports are real benefits and exports are real costs.

-Steve Keen, for his ill part, oftens leaves off the qualifier real", and so false frames the debate into monetary terms.
+Steve Keen, for his ill part, oftens leaves off the qualifier "real", and so false frames the debate into monetary terms.
 Certainly, allowing foreigners to accumulate your currency means they can buy your goods.
 But MMT would counter that this is no risk unless governments make it a risk.
-Goods you produce domestically do not *have(* to be for sale to foreigners.
+Goods you produce domestically do not *have* to be for sale to foreigners.

 Keen also raises the "de-industrialization" fear-mongering.
 But why would being a net importer mean you *have* to de-industrialize?
 It means no such thing.
 Anything that can be produced at more expense domestically can be sourced domestically, if that is desired for strategic reasons.
 So this is not a fair critique of MMT, because such strategic resource policies are entirely up to governments to choose.
 They may choose right or wrong for their people, regardless of what MMT teaches them.
 Better to regard MMT, I say.

 The purpose is to optimize your **_real_** terms of trade, not your current account balances, which for governments are mere accounting records.
 Any nation may optimize their real terms of trade.
 That does not mean all can be net importers, which is an impossible state, there must be at least one net exporter, by capital account balances.
 That country is still seeking to get as many quality imports it can get for the minimal amount they can export.
 Or, at least, that's what they ought to be doing in trade negotiations.
 There's no telling for what ignorance will accomplish.

 If you drop the qualifier "real" then you'll misunderstand.
 The money becomes unimportant in this case (since there is assumed no imperialism).

+You may, like Steve Keen or Michael Hudson, still get it wrong if you are thinking in currency terms and *fixed exchange rates* instead of real terms an floating exchange rates.
+The trade risk is never nominal inflation.
+The risk is running out of real resources, that is to say, the risk should be thought of in terms of real inflation (eroding of the purchasing power of the annual wage).

+Under MMT, there are still two major factors that can erode the *real* wage:

+1. **Rentiers** --- rent extraction to the top One Percent, which is tantamount to stolen wages from the working class, although MMT generally is taken to subsume Keynes, so you'd be euthanizing your rentiers, would you not?
+So not much of a risk factor for an MMT informed government wishing to protect *all* their people.
+2. **Imperialists** --- a large nation simply refuses to trade with you.
+MMT is not going to help here, but nor is any other school of economic thought, so you might as well adhere to MMT policy and at least maximise domestic non-bullsh*t output.

+Unemployment directly reduces output too, eroding the real wage, but that's not going to happen in the MMT Base Case, so it is not a risk factor.

+You might include other risks like plagues, droughts, asteroid strikes, war, general stupidity and educational dumbing down and whatnot.
+All of which can erode the real wage potentially.
+If you can foresee these, then definitely include them in policy planning to mitigate the foreseeable erosion of real wages.

 Under an international imperialist despot (like the USA) of course this simple story can get twisted,.
 But this is hardly a fault or flaw in MMT.
 If you do not like